Top blog articles

 The rolls of reflective insulation have highly reflective aluminum foil applied to either or both sides of insulating materials, such as polyethylene bubbles and cardboard.
 This type of insulation, in particular, reflects radiant heat, making it an excellent insulation choice for garages that heat up quickly in the summer months or hot climates.

-Studies done by garage door manufacturers have proved that an energy-efficient R-18 insulated garage door can keep your garage around 12 degrees warmer in the winter months and about 25 degrees cooler in summer.
-This reduces the loss of energy along the ceiling and insulated walls.
+Studies done by garage door manufacturers have proved that an energy-efficient R-18 insulated garage door (for instance, the Owens Corning garage door insulation kit) can keep your garage around 12 degrees warmer in the winter and around 25 degrees cooler in summer.
+How?
+It reduces the loss of energy along the ceiling and insulated walls.

 You can easily purchase two kinds of garage door insulation kits at local home centers.
 An R-8 vinyl-faced fiberglass batting kit.
 It provides high value since it takes two kits to insulate a typical 16-ft wide garage door.
 Or, you can purchase a pre-cut R-4 expanded polystyrene (EPS) panel foam online.
-Customers can just cut the panel to length and bend-snap it into the horizontal rails on your door.
-At R-4 per inch, however, EPS has the lowest R-value.
-In case you live in a moderate climate, this may be enough.
+Just cut the panel to length and bend-snap it into the horizontal rails of your garage door.

 Next, you can buy enough doorstop vinyl weather stripping to seal the upper sides of your garage door.
 You will also require a new vinyl bottom seal to fit your existing track.

 The next step is to measure, mark and install the retainer pins.
 Locate the spot that is 12 inches from each edge of the panel (and midway between the horizontal rails).

 Mark the location, peel off the adhesive backing paper and press the retainer pin base onto the panel.

 Next, install two retainer pins on each panel.
 Wash each door panel with household cleaning spray and rags.
-Before installing the retaining pins, rinse the areas with clean water and let it dry on its own.
+Before installing the pins, make sure to rinse the area with clean water and let it dry.